chloeekk/chloeekk.github.io/posts/swiftbrief-review/index.md

 * Images are included, but mostly irrelevant to the content
 * Paragraphs are extremely short—just 2-3 lines—making the content feel fragmented

 If you're not happy with the generated content, you can edit it directly in the editor or share the link for collaborative editing.
-Once everything looks good, you can publish the article to your site—though you'll need to integrate your CMS first:
+Once everything looks good, you can publish the article to your site—though you'll need to integrate your CMS first.
+For comparison with similar AI-powered marketing tools, see [FounderPal review](https://chloevolution.com/posts/founderpal-review/):
 ![swiftbrief-publish-to-site](swiftbrief-publish-to-site.png)